Botanical Name of Cat’s Claw: Uncaria tomentosa.

 Other Common Names: Cat’s Claw; Uña de Gato; Paraguayo; Garabato; Garbato Casha; Samento; Tambor Huasca; Uña Huasca; Uña de Gailan; Hawk; Healing Vine of Peru; Uña de Gato; Saventar; Peru Ìuña de Gato Rojaî; Loreto Îgarabato Coloradoî; Ucayali Îuña de Gato de Alturaî; Îgarabato Amarilloî; îbejuco de Aguaî; San Martîn Îgarabatoî.

 Habitat: Cat’s claw (Uncaria tomentosa) is native to the rainforest regions of Central and South America, especially in the upper Amazon region of Peru and neighboring countries, including Colombia, Ecuador, Guyana, Trinidad, Venezuela, Suriname, Costa Rica, Guatemala, and Panama.

-The plants’s reported range is from Belize in the north to Paraguay in the south.
+The plants’ reported range is from Belize in the north to Paraguay in the south.
 Maranhao, Brazil is the most eastern area where Uncaria tomentosa has been found growing wild.

 It favors mountain slopes in the organic soils of the primary (old growth) rainforest, between 250 and 900 meters above sea level.
-It can also be found in disturbed forest but rarely in secondary forest.
-Over harvesting and destruction of old growth rainforest are a serious threat to Uncaria tomentosa.
+It can also be found in a disturbed forest but rarely in secondary forest.
+Over-harvesting and destruction of old growth rainforest is a serious threat to Uncaria tomentosa.

 Because it is becoming harder to find in the mountain slopes, wild harvesters are substituting its close relative, Uncaria guianensis, a species that grows in the lower elevations closer to the rivers, thus easier to find, collect and transport in the lower areas closer to the rivers.